djpri/reader-for-reddit/README.md

 # /r/eader for reddit

-A lightweight reddit client for desktop.
-No clutter, just content.
+A lightweight reddit client for desktop